-In the following days, French president Emmanuel Macron reassured the public that the cathedral could be restored and a fundraising campaign was quickly initiated to help fund the restoration (that could take up to 20 years or more).
+In the following days, French President Emmanuel Macron reassured the public that the historic building could be restored and a fundraising campaign was quickly initiated to help fund the restoration (that could take up to 20 years or more).
 As of April 22, 2019, over €1 billion was collected.

 On April 17, France announced their plans to host a competition to design a replacement spire for the Notre-Dame Cathedral in Paris.
-French prime minister Edouard Philippe was reported saying that the government was looking for a fresh look “adapted to the techniques and the challenges of our era”.
+French prime minister Edouard Philippe was reported saying that the government was looking for a unique design “adapted to the techniques and the challenges of our era.”
 This prompted many architects and designers to power up their creative minds and conjure new images of the roof and the spire.
-From contemporary glass towers to Gothic stained glass windows, the entries so far offer a fresh reimagination of the classic.
-Scroll down below to see the designs and don’t forget to comment and vote for your favorites!
+From contemporary glass towers to Gothic stained glass windows, the entries so far offer a fresh reimagination of the classic tourist attraction.
+Scroll down below to see the cool designs and don’t forget to comment and vote for your favorites!

 Architect Vincent Callebaut’s vision draws the ideas of science, art, and spirituality together.
 The architect suggests uniting the cathedral’s nave, roof, and new spire in a project he titled ‘Palingenesis’, derived from the greek word for ‘rebirth’.
 It features a garden underneath a three-dimensional crystal glass canopy.”transparency, sharing, and openness to our society’s development: such are the ideas conveyed by this new, diaphanous forest of notre dame, outlining the new face of the church in the 21st century,” Callebaut explained his vision.